Illinois officials say Fort Smith couple dead after murder-suicide incident

-KANKAKEE, Ill. -- A Fort Smith couple are dead after what officials believe to be a murder-suicide, according to the Illinois State Patrol and the Kankakee (Ill.)
-County Coroner's Office.
+KANKAKEE, Ill. -- A Fort Smith couple is dead after what officials believe to be a murder-suicide, according to the Illinois State Patrol and the Kankakee, Ill., County Coroner's Office.

-The coroner's office and state police investigated an incident on Interstate 57 on Wednesday they determined was a murder-suicide through autopsy findings.

-Officials were dispatched to the scene of an accident involving a commercial motor vehicle near the 303-mile marker in Otto Township at 1:29 p.m.
+Officials were dispatched to the scene of an accident involving a vehicle near the 303-mile marker of Interstate 57 in Otto Township at 1:29 p.m.
 Wednesday, according to a news release from the coroner's office.

 She was pronounced dead in the emergency department at the hospital.